zorn96/ms_active_directory/README.md

 5. Finding users, computers, and groups based on a variety of properties (e.g. name, SID, user-specified properties)
 6. Querying information about users, computers, groups, and generic objects
 7. Looking up user, computer, and group memberships
-8. Looking up members of groups, regardless of type, and their attributes
+8. Looking up members of groups, regardless of type, and their attributes.
+This can also be done with auto-recursion for nested groups.
 9. Adding and removing users, computers, and groups to and from other groups
 10. Account management functionality for both users and computers, such as password changes/resets, enabling, disabling, and unlocking accounts
 12. Looking up information about the permissions set on a user, computer, group, or generic object